Five key takeaways from the Healthcare Contact Center Times conference that signal where the industry may be heading.

 4. The Importance of Change Management

-They designed a program that brought together the entire organization — from the steering committee to provider leaders — driven by a clear vision they could return to through the effort.
-The focus on rapid value delivery, launching and then working through a backlog of enhancements driven by real-world data resonated.
+They designed a program that brought together the entire organization, from the steering committee to provider leaders, driven by a clear vision they could return to throughout the effort.
+The focus on rapid value delivery, launching and then working through a backlog of enhancements driven by real-world data, resonated.

 5. Six Months Changes Everything